ucl-contoso-chat/ucl-openai-search/evaluation/README.md

 - `true_description`
 - `false_description`

+When ruuning against the entire application, you can specify the model names to be compared in [config.json](./config.json).
+You can view models names that you can choose from with the '--help' option.

 ### Run the red teaming script against the target OpenAI model on Azure

 You can set the `--prompt-target` to `"azureopenai"` to target an Azure-hosted OpenAI model: